landonviator/Poletti-Class-B-Amplifier/README.md

 You should also update the parameters in the `processBlock()` before calling `processBuffer()`.
 You can see here I don't have any automatable parameters, I just used the `JUCE_LIVE_CONSTANT` macro to quickly test parameter updates.

+## 🔈 Feedback and Contributions
+If you're interested in contributing to the plugin's development, that's fantastic!
+Start by exploring the issues page.
+If you encounter no existing bugs and wish to introduce new features, fine-tune the DSP, or propose any other enhancements, feel free to submit a pull request (PR), which will be reviewed promptly.

+## License
+This open-source project is distributed under the [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The GNU General Public License is a free, copyleft license for software and other kinds of works.

+## Support
+If you like my work and would like to support me creating more audio applications, check out my [Patreon](https://www.patreon.com/ViatorDSP) where you can donate and download all of my current plugins!
+I also have a [GumRoad](https://viatordsp.gumroad.com/?_gl=1*18tqfoy*_ga*MTg2MjcxNDgyNS4xNjg5OTI3NDE3*_ga_6LJN6D94N6*MTY5MjM5NjQ1Ni4xODguMS4xNjkyMzk2NTExLjAuMC4w) store with my most recent plugins.